 Where to Stay in Vancouver

-Here are our recommended hotels in downtown Vancouver BC:
+Here are our recommended hotels:

 See what I mean?
 So many reasons to love Vancouver British Columbia.
 And these 7 of our favorite places to visit in Vancouver are just the beginning.
 If you’re looking for a really great city to explore, with the beauty of the sea and the mountains surrounding you, and plenty of great food and outdoor activities, you can’t go wrong with Vancouver.